Support the Show. Get the NEW AudioBook!

 Hey everyone.
 I’m trying something new based on your feedback.
 Stay turned to the end of the interview where I’ll give you some actionable insights that I learned from my guest.
 These insights are also in the show notes.
 As always, thanks for listening.

-Now on to my guests today, Mark Amouzgar and Bita Ilahifar of Captain Well, a new app in femtech, one of the hottest areas of software development.
+Now on to my guests today, Mark Amouzgar and Bita Ilahifar of March Health (formerly Captain Well), a new app in femtech, one of the hottest areas of software development.
 This is a first for the show -- two guests a once.

 Like many other entrepreneurs, Mark saw a problem and set about trying to solve it.
 He started developing the app in response to his wife’s experiences with severe menstrual pain.
 As he was already working in femtech, he decided to apply his knowledge to developing something that would help her and the millions of others who cope with similar issues.
 The app, an AI assistant called Anna, also includes information to help partners of the people experiencing the pain better understand their partners’ experiences.